I want you to live a good life.

 And you know what?

-Yes, I still have bad days.
-Don’t get me wrong.
-I’ve also been depressed and confused but that’s part of life.
+Yes, we still have bad days.
+Don’t get us wrong.
+We’ve also been depressed and confused.

 However,

-I’ve never been more peaceful than today.
-And the more I live, the more I discover how to live.
+And the more we live, the more we discover how to live.

 Nothing truly valuable arises from ambition or from a mere sense of duty; it stems rather from love and devotion toward men and toward objective things.
 Albert Einstein